Irfan-Hamid/irfan-hamid.github.io/README.md

   <img src="assets/img/ForestResearch.jpg" alt="Forest Research Logo" style="height: 40px; margin-top: 6px; display: block;">
   <details><summary>View Details</summary><br>
   <ul>
-    <li>Conducted machine learning research with Forest Research, focusing on classifying tree species using high-resolution multispectral satellite imagery.</li>
+    <li>Conducted an industry-partnered machine learning research with Forest Research (the research agency of the Forestry Commission, UK government) for my MSc dissertation, focusing on the classification of tree species in the Forest of Dean using high-resolution multispectral satellite imagery from Planet Labs’ SuperDove 8 satellites.</li>
-    <li>Trained ResNet-34, DenseNet-40, and Vision Transformers (ViT) for species classification and used QGIS for preprocessing and analysis.</li>
+    <li>Implemented and trained deep learning models, including ResNet-34, DenseNet-40 and Vision Transformers (ViT) to perform species classification.
+Utilized QGIS for geospatial preprocessing, spatial analysis, and visualization of labelled tree data.</li>
-    <li>Compared model performance and used species spectral curves to interpret predictions for precision forestry applications.</li>
+    <li>Performed a comparative evaluation of the models and analyzed classification accuracy across various tree species.
+Additionally, examined species spectral curves to understand and explain model predictions, highlighting the strengths and limitations in classification performance, contributing to advancements in precise forestry and remote sensing applications.</li>
   </ul>
   </details>